tbennun/cudnn-training/README.md

 Adam already has 1.15% classification error on only 10000 iterations.

 internal project version: nn_v36

+Any help concerning learning rate, momentum, algorithm optimizaiton is appreciated.

 ---------------------------------------------------------------------------------------------------------------
 Thank You tbennun for the Code!
 Great Project!